 It is widely believed that Africa is a poor continent even by the Africans themselves.
 If that were true, why then did the colonists come?
 African countries have some of the most valuable natural resources that form raw materials for the industries responsible for the growth of the developed world yet the people living in Africa are poor.
-Humanitarian organization such as UNICEF, WHO and Doctors without Boarders among others survive on portraying Africa as a dark poor continent to get funding for their quire operations in the continent.
+Humanitarian organization such as UNICEF, WHO and Doctors without Borders among others survive on portraying Africa as a dark poor continent to get funding for their quire operations in the continent.

 2. Over-dependence on International Aid

 It is hard to find an African country that is debt free and the creditors are the so-called ‘Elite Continents’.
 The introduction of the International Aid was originally welcomed to get Africa on her feet.
 Soon the lenders started controlling African leadership through these Aids.
-The leaders on the other hand relinquish responsibility to their subjects and country.
+The leaders, on the other hand, relinquish responsibility to their subjects and country.
 They peg the running and growth of their states to International Aid instead of ensuring they use the Aid to spark their own development that would bring about self-sustainability and independence.

 3. Lack Of True Leadership

 The wisest man ever to walk this earth, King Solomon, said that where knowledge lacks, people perish.
 It is obvious that Africans are perishing not for anything but because they lack knowledge.
 Africa is unique with unique problems and so the knowledge of the west is incompatible with the needs of the continent.
 In as much as Africa has brilliant people, they are unable to identify an indigenous system, coach, educate their future leaders to offer the leadership that the continent needs for prosperity and in turn tackle the unique problems of Africa.